Nepsaco/Ski-the-roads/README.md

 # Ski-the-roads
 A wayfinder app to Colorados ski resorts.
 Find all the information you need to find the perfect ski spots.
+Demo video can be found [here](https://www.youtube.com/watch?v=enI4Y9iDdlA&feature=youtu.be).

 Getting Started